 The environmental impact of tree pod burials cannot be overstated.
 Traditional burials fill the earth with nonbiodegradable hardwood and steel, and bodies are pumped full of toxic embalming fluid.
 Natural burial options like tree pod burials will have a huge impact on the environment as the practice becomes more widespread.

 People who gravitate toward green burial options are largely very eco-conscious and attuned to the current worldwide dilemmas stemming from climate change.
-Creative people also tend to flock to this unique burial concept because they find its non-traditional approach refreshing.
+Creative people also tend to flock to unique concepts like burial pods and cremation diamonds because they find the non-traditional approach refreshing.

 Because Capsula Mundi is the brainchild of two designers, it should come as no surprise that they have designed this item with consideration of form and function.
 The shape of a coffin is not one that occurs in nature.
 It is bulky and unwieldy.
 The egg shape of the pod is symmetrical in a pleasing way.
 It also carries a lot of symbolism, as eggs are the starting point for many life forms.